iaretechnician/barebones-masterserver-wiki/Tutorial:-From-Scratch:-Part-3-(WIP).md

 ![](http://i.imgur.com/p5lbxvR.png)
 ![](http://i.imgur.com/PsPsVwu.png)

+Add *ConnectionToMaster* object.

+We're going to be adding a bit of code.
+We're not going to be walking through this line-by-line, but I'll add comments to explain what different parts are doing.
+I recommend reading through the original scripts as well to better understand what is going on, as well as what is possible to add.

 Make a new empty gameobject, name it *NetworkManager* add a new script called *ScratchNetworkManager.cs*.

 This is just a trimmed down version of the *NetworkManagerSample* included in the BareBones assets.